NFL International Series: Impact

 Due to significant time zone differences, from 2007 to 2015 teams playing in London would have their bye week in the following week after their game in London.
 For 2016, the Indianapolis Colts volunteered to play a game the week after their London game, preferring to have their bye week later in the season.
 The Colts playing the week after London was also done by the NFL as a test to see team fatigue for evaluation of an eventual London franchise.
 As Mexico City is within the Central Time Zone—eight NFL teams play home games in Central Time and the rest are within two hours of it—no bye week would be needed for those teams, though they may still by chance be scheduled their regular bye week anyway.
 For 2017, three teams playing in London (the Baltimore Ravens, Jacksonville Jaguars, and Miami Dolphins), had games immediately following their International Series game.
 In all three cases, the teams playing after their International Series game were based on the East Coast of the United States and were either at home or (in the Jaguars' case) playing in East Rutherford, New Jersey.
 In 2018 and 2019 all teams once again received their bye immediately following their international game, including the teams who played in Mexico.

 Through 2020, due to NFL rules, teams that were playing in temporary homes as part of a relocation or that were recently awarded the hosting of the Super Bowl were required to play a home game internationally.
 The Los Angeles Rams, upon relocating from St. Louis, agreed to host an international game from 2016 to 2019, while their new stadium was being built.
 The Los Angeles Chargers, who would share the stadium with the Rams, also hosted an international game in 2018 and 2019, only getting out of the 2017 game because the team had executed its get out clause to relocate from San Diego after the 2017 International Series games had been announced.
-The Oakland Raiders, who spent the 2019 off-season in limbo due to the expiration of their stadium deal in Oakland and the lack of an NFL-ready stadium in their eventual home in Las Vegas, also agreed to annual international home games through 2019.
+The Oakland Raiders, who spent the 2019 offseason in limbo due to the expiration of their stadium deal in Oakland and the lack of an NFL-ready stadium in their eventual home in Las Vegas, also agreed to annual international home games through 2019.